krishnaxpatel/data-analytics-projects/Project2/README.md

-I then used Tableau for further analysis.
+I then used Tableau and R for further analysis.

+**I explored the data by occupation first:**

-Using a scatter plot, I plotted average quality of sleep vs. average stress levels by occupation to see if there was any relationship between the two depending on the occupation.
+Using a scatter plot, I plotted average quality of sleep vs. average stress levels to see if there was any relationship between the two depending on the occupation.
 Initial thoughts included seeing an inverse relationship, meaning increased quality of sleep led to decreased stress levels.

 ![Quality of Sleep vs. Stress Levels](images/avg_quality_of_sleep_v_avg_stress_levels.PNG)